Mithun-04/Local_Tourism/README.md

-LOCAL TOURISM

-Local Tourism is a web application designed to enhance travel planning by offering personalized itineraries.
-Users can explore local attractions, select accommodations, discover dining options, and hire vehicles for their trips through a user-friendly interface.
-Key features include a Trip Planner, Hotel Preferences, Restaurant Choices, and Vehicle Hiring options, all aimed at making travel easier and more enjoyable.
-The platform integrates modern web technologies to deliver a seamless experience.
+Local Tourism

+Abstract
+Local Tourism is a web application that provides a comprehensive platform for travelers to plan their trips efficiently.
+It offers personalized itineraries based on user preferences, including local attractions, hotel accommodations, dining options, and vehicle hiring services.
+The application aims to simplify the travel experience by delivering tailored suggestions through an intuitive and user-friendly interface.

+Overview
+The Local Tourism project focuses on enhancing the travel planning process by integrating various essential services into a single platform.
+Users can access information about popular tourist spots, choose from a range of hotels and restaurants, and arrange for vehicle rentals all in one place.
+The application is designed to cater to the diverse needs of travelers, ensuring a smooth and enjoyable journey from start to finish.

+Project Description
+Local Tourism is built with modern web technologies, offering the following features:
+•	Home Page: Introduces the platform and its key features.
+•	Login Page: Secure user access for personalized planning.
+•	Contact Page: Easy communication with support for feedback and inquiries.
+•	About Us Page: Overview of the platform's mission and vision.
+•	Trip Planner: Centralized itinerary management based on user preferences.
+•	Hotel Preferences: Browsing and selecting accommodations by location and price.
+•	Restaurant Choices: Discovering dining options tailored to user preferences.
+•	Vehicle Hiring: Simple rental process with options suited to travel needs.

 ![IMG-20240818-WA0001](https://github.com/user-attachments/assets/31522669-18a8-4687-abf1-9479de7f1454)![IMG-20240818-WA0016](https://github.com/user-attachments/assets/a0d794ef-7666-4a8d-879a-9ab75e18153e)
 ![IMG-20240818-WA0015](https://github.com/user-attachments/assets/d4903903-69b1-4e92-bc0a-61d84b8985dd)
 ![IMG-20240818-WA0014](https://github.com/user-attachments/assets/8f05f76b-c952-4692-9c48-083296d85caa)